skyzh/BlueSense/README.md

 * On February 10 2020, I developed Mr. Sans bot in one day.
 The Telegram reporting service recovered and came with a new plot design.
 * On February 9 2020, the next generation BlueSense service was set up.
-* On November 29 2019, constant device failure drives me mad, and I decided to stop the BlueSense service.
+* On November 29 2019, constant device failure drived me mad, and I decided to stop the BlueSense service.
 * On October 16 2019, I started to work on the next generation of BlueSense.
 * On December 10 2017, Telegram bot and RSS feed were introduced to provide easier access to data.
 * On November 11 2017, BlueSense got a new font applied to all pages and was upgraded to Angular 5.